Brianna Fortino: Background

-Van Buren grew up in Gilroy, California with her mother.
+Fortino grew up in Gilroy, California, with her mother.
 Due to the domestic sexual molestation that she was a victim of in her teens, she moved out of home at the age of 13.
 She ended up moving in with her uncle – Strikeforce veteran Anthony Figueroa – at whose gym she started training kickboxing, later picking up other disciplines.
 She attended and graduated from Gilroy High School where she played soccer and wrestled her sophomore year.

 Mixed martial arts career

 Early career

-Van Buren started her professional MMA career in 2012 and fought primarily in California.
+Fortino started her professional MMA career in 2012 and fought primarily in California.
 She amassed a record of 3–1 prior to being signed by Invicta FC.

 Invicta Fighting Championships

-Van Buren made her Invicta FC debut on February 27, 2015 at Invicta FC 11: Cyborg vs. Tweet against Amy Montenegro.
+Fortino made her Invicta FC debut on February 27, 2015, at Invicta FC 11: Cyborg vs. Tweet against Amy Montenegro.
 She lost the fight via unanimous decision.